 Microsoft Search still has a long way to go, but thanks to the Windows 10 May 2019 Update, at least you won’t have to suffer through Cortana when you’re doing a search in the Windows 10 taskbar, if you’re not a big fan of the feature.
-This allows you to perform text searches for your most commonly used apps, files and documents, and most recent activities separately from voice queries, giving you the option to choose the approach you’re prefer and to stick with it.
+This lets you perform text searches for your most commonly used apps, files and documents, and most recent activities separately from voice queries, giving you the option to choose the approach you’re prefer and to stick with it.

 New kaomoji face characters

-Emoji fans will be thrilled to know that the Windows 10 May 2019 Update also comes with a handful of adorable kaomoji face characters, accessible via the emoji shortcut, so that Windows 10 users won’t have to create them manually when sending cute messages to their family, friends and colleagues.
+Emoji fans will be happy to know that the Windows 10 May 2019 Update also comes with a handful of adorable kaomoji face characters, accessible via the emoji shortcut, so that Windows 10 users won’t have to create them manually when sending cute messages to their family, friends and colleagues.

 In addition, Microsoft is now setting aside about 7GB of storage space specifically for Windows Updates.
 This way, Windows 10 users will no longer have to scramble to free up storage in order to get the most recent updates.